Time budget (AX2Go and virtual network) - AXM Plus

 The AXM service connects to the cloud immediately in the event of important changes (e.g. changes to authorisations); otherwise, it connects about twice a day.

-The time budget is topped up whenever the identification medium is presented to the gateway and it has not been blocked.
+The time budget is topped up again once the identification medium is activated at the gateway, provided it has not been blocked.

 A smartphone could be set to flight mode and thus the connection to the AXM service could be intentionally interrupted.
-In this case, an authorisation change would never reach the AX2Go.
+In this case, a change in authorisation would never reach the AX2Go.

 Offline time budget (in days)” forces all AX2Go users to allow a connection between the AX2Go and AXM service on a regular basis.
 This prevents flight mode from being misused and inadvertently use a permission permanently.